Food safety

 Displaying food on ice or at low temperatures and exposing them to customers to pick from increases the risk of food contamination.
 The food must be cold-held at a consistently low temperature to protect salad ingredients from food spoilage and spreading foodborne illness,

-The maximum cold-holding temperature for tuna salad is 41°F (5°C).
+The highest temperature allowed for cold holding tuna salad is 41°F (5°C).
 This temperature recommendation does not only apply to the tuna ingredient itself but also to the other ingredients in the salad.

 Tuna salad comprises several high-risk foods, such as mayonnaise, vegetables, and potentially fruit.
 These ingredients can easily be contaminated and spoil fast, posing a significant threat to public health.
 To ensure the safety and freshness of tuna salad, it is recommended to store it in a refrigerator or on ice until ready to be served.